“NEW TECH Yard Hydrant”

 The NTYH comes with a brass alloy hose adapter so you can hook up and get started watering right away.

 It’s designed and built for a bury depth of 24 to 30 inches, leaving plenty of room at ground level to fit a five gallon bucket under the water outlet.
-A hydrant with a bury depth of more than 30″ can be made, however there is a limit to how much.
+A hydrant with a bury depth of more than 30″ can be made, however the details need to be clarified ahead of time.

 For a yard hydrant to be frost proof the bottom of the hydrant, where the valve is located, needs to be buried below the frost penetration line.
 This depth varies depending on the area where you’re using it.
 See the map below for a general idea.